You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 The Peak of Floral Clothes in the 19th Century

 The romantic time made the print popular for all classes.
-While the working class bought the printed cotton clothing, the demand for Chinese and Japanese silk floral attire peaked among upper class women.
-At this time, also the first copies were made in the Western World making the desired patterns more affordable for the upper class.
-However, not only blood and money nobility, but also high-class prostitutes wore the oriental luxury fabrics.
+While the working class bought printed cotton clothing, the demand for Chinese and Japanese silk floral attire peaked among upper-class women.
+At this time, the first copies were also made in the Western World, making the desired patterns more affordable for the upper class.
+However, not only blood and money nobility but also high-class prostitutes wore oriental luxury fabrics.
 Some fashion houses even collaborated with these high-class escorts to advertise their clothes.
-Thus, these women became fashion icons of the upper class wives in France.
+Thus, these women became fashion icons of upper-class wives in France.

 Monet painting of Jeanne in floral print romantic dress with bonnet, parasol and gloves